AliExpress import tax and customs: What to do.

 Customs checks are done on the documents and on the shipped products.

-The first step consists in the sorting agents checking the customs bill and the documents accompanying your package.
+The first step consists of the sorting agents checking the customs bill and the documents accompanying your package.
 Here they will find the information on the type of product purchased, the price paid, the number of products, the weight and other details concerning the goods.
 A further check will look into the declared price and, consequently, the taxes to be paid as customs and as VAT to the destination country.

 Follow-up checks will concern the type of goods to determine whether or not it complies with the national regulations.